Why Do So Many People Get Denied SSDI?

 Technical errors frequently contribute to why do so many people get denied SSDI, even when applicants have qualifying disabilities.
 Simple mistakes like incomplete forms, missing signatures, or incorrect dates can result in automatic denials that delay benefits for months.

 Working status confusion creates another major problem area.
-The SSA considers any income above $1,550 monthly (2024 limits) as substantial gainful activity, automatically disqualifying applicants.
+The SSA evaluates whether earnings meet its definition of substantial gainful activity, which may affect eligibility while an application is pending.
 Many people continue working part-time while applying, unknowingly exceeding these income thresholds.

 Common Application Errors